Three Rivers Provider Network Home Health in SW Fort Worth/Burleson, TX

 What Is the Three Rivers Provider Network?

-Three Rivers Provider Network (TRPN) is a preferred provider organization (PPO) network that contracts with healthcare providers — including home health agencies — to serve members of self-funded employer health plans, workers' compensation payers, and other third-party administrators.
-TRPN is commonly used by mid-to-large employers in the DFW metroplex and surrounding areas who self-insure their employee health benefits rather than purchasing a fully insured commercial plan.
+Three Rivers Provider Network (TRPN) is a preferred provider organization (PPO) network.
+It contracts with healthcare providers — including home health agencies — to serve members of self-funded employer health plans, workers' compensation programs, and other third-party administered plans.
+TRPN is widely used by mid-to-large employers across the DFW metroplex, including many businesses in Johnson County and Tarrant County.

-When your employer uses a TRPN contract to administer benefits, you receive a network card or ID card identifying TRPN as your network.
+When your employer uses TRPN to administer benefits, your insurance card or plan documents will identify TRPN as your network.
 To access in-network home health benefits, your provider must hold a TRPN network agreement.
-BrightStar Care of Burleson maintains provider network relationships that enable us to serve TRPN-affiliated members in SW Fort Worth and Burleson — meaning your care can be covered at the in-network benefit level when your plan allows home health services.
+BrightStar Care of Burleson maintains the provider relationships needed to serve TRPN-affiliated members throughout Burleson, SW Fort Worth, and surrounding communities.

 Home Health Services Covered Through Three Rivers Provider Network Plans

-The specific services covered under any TRPN-affiliated plan depend on the plan's benefit design, but most commercial and workers' comp plans using the Three Rivers network include coverage for medically necessary skilled home health services ordered by a licensed physician.
-The following services are commonly covered when ordered by a physician and authorized through the plan:
+The services covered under any TRPN-affiliated plan depend on your plan's specific benefit design.
+Most commercial and workers' comp plans using the Three Rivers network include coverage for medically necessary skilled home health services — when those services are ordered by a licensed physician and authorized through the plan.
+Below is an overview of what is typically available.

 Skilled Nursing Care

-Registered Nurse and Licensed Vocational Nurse visits for post-acute recovery, post-surgical wound assessment and dressing changes, medication administration, IV therapy management, and patient and family education.
-Skilled nursing is typically the foundational service authorized under most home health benefit plans, including TRPN-affiliated payers.
+Registered Nurse (RN) and Licensed Vocational Nurse (LVN) visits cover post-acute recovery, post-surgical wound assessment, dressing changes, medication administration, IV therapy management, and patient and family education.
+Skilled nursing is typically the foundational service authorized under Three Rivers Provider Network home health plans.

 Wound Care and Wound VAC Management

-Advanced wound care at home — including negative pressure wound therapy (wound VAC), debridement support, and complex dressing changes — is frequently authorized for patients recovering from surgery, managing diabetic wounds, or dealing with pressure injuries.
-Families in communities like Hidden Creek and Briar Meadow are often surprised to learn that wound VAC management can be delivered at home by a skilled nurse rather than requiring repeated outpatient clinic visits.
+Advanced wound care at home — including negative pressure wound therapy (wound VAC), complex dressing changes, and debridement support — is frequently authorized for patients recovering from surgery or managing diabetic or pressure wounds.
+Families in Hidden Creek and Briar Meadow are often surprised to learn that wound VAC management can be delivered at home by a skilled nurse, eliminating repeated outpatient clinic visits.

 IV Therapy and Specialty Infusion at Home

-Patients requiring IV antibiotics, hydration therapy, or other specialty infusions after a hospitalization at Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest can often receive those treatments at home through an authorized home health plan.
+Patients requiring IV antibiotics, hydration therapy, or other specialty infusions after a hospitalization at Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest can often receive those treatments at home through an authorized Three Rivers Provider Network home health plan.
 Home IV therapy eliminates daily trips to an infusion center and reduces exposure risks for immunocompromised patients.

 In-Home Lab Draws

 Patients on anticoagulation therapy, chemotherapy, or other medications requiring routine blood monitoring can receive lab draws at home.
-Our nurses collect specimens and coordinate with the patient's physician to ensure timely results and any needed medication adjustments.
+Our nurses collect specimens and coordinate with the patient's physician to ensure timely results and any needed medication adjustments — no extra trips required.

 Medication Management

-For patients with complex medication regimens — particularly seniors managing CHF, COPD, diabetes, or Parkinson's disease — skilled nursing visits for medication management reduce the risk of errors, hospitalizations, and adverse drug events.
+For patients managing complex medication regimens — especially seniors managing CHF, COPD, diabetes, or Parkinson's disease — skilled nursing visits for medication management reduce the risk of errors, hospitalizations, and adverse drug events.
+Medication management is a core benefit under most Three Rivers Provider Network home health plans.

-When a patient is homebound and requires rehabilitative therapy after surgery or a stroke, home-based PT, OT, and speech therapy can be authorized through TRPN-affiliated plans.
-Therapy services are frequently authorized alongside skilled nursing in post-discharge recovery plans.
+When a patient is homebound and needs rehabilitative therapy after surgery or a stroke, home-based PT, OT, and speech therapy can be authorized through TRPN-affiliated plans.
+Therapy services are frequently authorized alongside skilled nursing in post-discharge recovery plans coordinated with facilities like Advanced Rehabilitation & Healthcare of Burleson and Burleson Nursing & Rehabilitation Center.

 Personal Care and Home Health Aide Services